Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Abstract

 \section{Abstract}

-This paper proposes a novel semantics-aware autonomous exploration model to handle the long-standing issue: the mainstream RRT (Rapid-exploration Random Tree) based exploration models usually make the mobile robot switch frequently between different regions, leading to the excessively-repeated explorations for the same region.
-Our proposed semantics-aware model encourages a mobile robot to fully explore the current region before moving to the next region, which is able to avoid excessively-repeated explorations and make the exploration faster.
-The core idea of semantics-aware autonomous exploration model is optimizing the sampling point selection mechanism and frontier point evaluation function by considering the semantic information of regions.
-In addition, compared with existing autonomous exploration methods that usually construct the single-type or 2-3 types of maps, our model allows to construct four kinds of maps including point cloud map, occupancy grid map, topological map, and semantic map.
-To test the performance of our model, we conducted experiments in three simulated environments.
-The experiment results demonstrate that compared to Improved RRT, our model achieved \textbf{33.0\%} exploration time reduction and \textbf{39.3\%} exploration trajectory length reduction when maintaining \textbf{\(>\)98\%} exploration rate.
+Mainstream autonomous exploration methods usually perform excessively-repeated explorations for the same region, leading to long exploration time and exploration trajectory in complex scenes.
+To handle this issue, we propose a novel semantic region aware autonomous exploration method, the core idea of which is considering the information of semantic regions to optimize the autonomous navigation strategy.
+Our method enables the mobile robot to fully explore the current semantic region before moving to the next region, contributing to avoid excessively-repeated explorations and accelerate the exploration speed.
+In addition, compared with existing autonomous exploration methods that usually construct the single-type map, our method allows to construct four types of maps including point cloud map, occupancy grid map, topological map, and semantic map.
+The experiment results demonstrate that our method achieves the highest \textbf{50.7\%} exploration time reduction and \textbf{48.1\%} exploration trajectory length reduction while maintaining \textbf{\(>\)98\%} exploration rate when comparing with the classical RRT (Rapid-exploration Random Tree) based autonomous exploration method.